ST10445028/ST10445028-WEDE5020-POE-PART-2/README.md

 * **Objectives**

-  * Build a working HTML-only website.
+  * Build a working HTML website styled with CSS.
   * Create pages for About, Services, Enquiry, Contact, Promotions, Personal Shopper, and Style Blog.
   * Add forms so customers can request items or send questions.
   * Add images and descriptions to showcase Bellema’s style and fashion.
+  * Make the website mobile responsive so it works across devices.

 ---